 Founders Backstory-Initial Pitch

 In the early stages, Dawson faced some challenges in sourcing appropriate natural ingredients that should be affordable and effective.
-Developing products that meet the exact requirements of the people and are budget friendly was a challenge for her.
+Developing products that meet the exact requirements of the people and are budget-friendly was a challenge for her.
 Moreover, teaching consumers about these products when they are used to using chemical products was a hurdle.
-However, she tackled everything through collaborations with experts.
+However, she tackled everything through collaboration with experts.

 Dawson presented her product to sharks, highlighting its benefits and why she introduced these products to ordinary people.
-She explained to sharks how these chemical free products prove advantageous for the plant’s health.
-She also told them about the growing need of non toxic healthy products for plants and how these traditional gardening products harm the health of kids and pets.
+She explained to Sharks how these chemical-free products prove advantageous for the plant’s health.
+She also told them about the growing need for nontoxic, healthy products for plants and how these traditional gardening products harm the health of kids and pets.

-Dawson was seeking $500,000 for 4% equity in business.
-Dawson was seeking $500,000 for 4% equity in business.
-She was seeking a shark partner for funding to expand her company but Dawson countered with a different royalty structure, which led to the negotiation ending without a deal.
+Dawson was seeking $500,000 for 4% equity in the business.
+Dawson was seeking $500,000 for 4% equity in the business.
+She was seeking a shark partner for funding to expand her company, but Dawson countered with a different royalty structure, which led to the negotiation ending without a deal.

 Queries, Shark’s Response, & Final Deal